roblaing/erlang-webapp-howto/unit4/README.md

 <h2>signup_handler</h2>

-Like Facebook and Twitter, user names have to be unique (though I haven't bothered to tell someone signing up as John Smith that he as to be johnsmith6982).
+Like Facebook and Twitter, user names have to be unique (though I haven't bothered to tell someone signing up as John Smith that he has to be johnsmith6982).

 Again, I'm relying on the browser to check that the user name and password are at least six characters long, and that the password